 Hancock County Residents have the opportunity to bring their old paints, household chemicals and other Household Hazardous Wastes (HHW) to Litter Landing for recycling.
 This program is open to Hancock County residents only.
 They do not accept HHW from businesses or organizations.

-Please click on this link to see Hancock County recycling events:
+Please see Hancock County recycling events.

 Please have the location of the pole and, if possible, the pole number, prior to contacting AEP.